Larch Valley & Sentinel Pass Hike at Moraine Lake

 Related Content

-How To Get To Sentinel Pass Trailhead
+How to Get to the Sentinel Pass Trailhead

 Valley of the 10 Peaks & Minnestima Lakes on the Sentinel Pass hike